-Disaster Assistance Response Teams (Dart)

-A DART is the operational equivalent of an ICS team used by the Office of Disaster Assistance (OFDA) to provide on-the-ground operational capability at the site of an international disaster.
-The week-long training covers information about the United States Government (USG) agencies charged with the responsibility to coordinate USG responses to international disasters; the purpose, organizational structure, and operational procedures of a DART; the positions on a DART that a BLM employee may be requested to fill (based on experience); and how the DART relates to other international organizations and countries during the deployment of a DART.
-These assignments are coordinated through the National Office of Fire and Aviation's International Program.
+BLM Support to International Disasters BLM employees may be requested through the Forest Service, to support the U.S. Government's (USG) response to international disasters by serving on Disaster Assistance Response Teams (DARTs).
+A DART is the operational equivalent of an ICS team used by the U.S. Agency for International Development's Office of Foreign Disaster Assistance (OFDA) to provide an on-the-ground operational capability at the site of an international disaster.
+Prior to being requested for a DART assignment, BLM employees will have completed a week-long DART training course covering information about:

+- USG agencies charged with the responsibility to coordinate USG responses to international disasters - The purpose, organizational structure, and operational procedures of a DART - The positions on a DART that a BLM employee may be requested to fill (based on experience) - How the DART relates to other international organizations and countries during a deployment

+Requests for these assignments are coordinated through the National Office of Fire and Aviation's International Program.